professor-swansosj/Module-7-Companion/README.md

 ## Module Overview

-This companion repository contains hands-on exercises and examples for Module 7, focusing on Infrastructure as Code using Ansible for network automation.
-Students will learn to structure Ansible projects, manage configurations through code, and leverage Jinja2 templating for dynamic network configurations.
+This companion repository provides a progressive learning path for Infrastructure as Code using Ansible for network automation.
+You'll start with basic concepts and gradually build expertise through hands-on exercises with Cisco DevNet Sandbox devices.

-## Table of Contents
+## 🚀 Learning Path

+**Follow these topics in order for the best learning experience:**

-### 📚 Learning Objectives
+### 📚 Learning Progression

-By the end of this module, students will be able to:

-1. **Introduction to Ansible** - Understand Ansible's role in network automation
+**🎯 Start Here:** Complete each topic before moving to the next one.

+1. **[01 - Ansible Introduction](./01_ansible_introduction/)** - Set up your environment, learn Ansible basics, and secure credentials with Vault
-2. **Build Basic Inventory** - Create inventory files and run general playbooks against Cisco devices
+2. **[02 - Basic Inventory](./02_basic_inventory/)** - Connect to devices and run your first playbooks
-3. **Host Variables** - Implement device-specific configurations using host_vars
+3. **[03 - Host Variables](./03_host_variables/)** - Organize device-specific configurations cleanly
-4. **Group Variables** - Manage shared configurations across device groups using group_vars
+4. **[04 - Group Variables](./04_group_variables/)** - Manage shared settings across device groups
-5. **Jinja2 Templates** - Create dynamic Cisco configuration templates
+5. **[05 - Jinja Templates](./05_jinja_templates/)** - Create dynamic, data-driven configurations

+**By the end of this module, you'll be able to:**

+- Configure and use Ansible for network device management
+- Secure credentials properly using Ansible Vault
-6. **Configuration Rendering** - Generate configurations using both host_vars and group_vars
+- Organize variables effectively using host_vars and group_vars
+- Create reusable Jinja2 templates for configuration generation
+- Build scalable automation that works across multiple devices
+- Apply Infrastructure as Code principles to network operations

 ### 📁 Project Structure